FRC1740/Swerve2024/README.md

 # Swerve 2024 code
 1740's swerve test repository for the FRC 2024 season.
 I am using this as a basis for the code structure of our actual 2024 codebase.
 To make changes to the repo, follow the [Github Setup in VSCode](#github-vscode-setup-tutorial), Then see the [Style Guide](#style-guide)
 ### Robot Physical Specifications
-* size w l h
+* 26 * 26 inches (add height)
 * camera positions
 * Swerve specifications
 * general position and idea GroundIntake
-* general position and idea Note Pusher
+* The Horn
+The Horn is the main intake and shooter on our robot.
 * general position and idea Climber

 ### Subsystems